aileot/nvim-thyme/README.md

 instead of `thyme.setup`.

 > [!NOTE]
-> This is a point to optimize the nvim startuptime with the runtime compiler.
+> This is a point to optimize the nvim startuptime with the JIT compiler.
 > Apart from `thyme.setup` but with `.nvim-thyme.fnl`, the configurations can be
 > _lazily evaluated_ only by need.